VF-DE-CDS/GraphILP-API/docs/source/network.rst

 Generic
 ^^^^^^^

-Introducing increasing node labels along the tour allows to give a formulation of linear size in the number of edges of the graph.
+Introducing vertex labels that increase along the edges of the tour allows to give a formulation of linear size in the number of edges of the graph.
 Thus, the use of callback functions can be avoided.

 .. automodule:: graphilp.network.gen_path_atsp
    :noindex: